zack-bitcoin/amoveo-docs/white_paper.md

 ## Governance

-Using the oracle mechanism we can tell the amoveo blockchain about the results from futarchy markets that are used to adjust the parameters that define the system.
-The mechanism is built with the goal that the oracle will choose parameters that improve the Amoveo system.
+Using the oracle mechanism we can trustlessly report to the amoveo blockchain about the results from futarchy markets.
+This way we can adjust the parameters that define the Amoveo blockchain.
+The mechanism is built with the goal that the oracle will choose parameters that improve Amoveo.
 [Read more about governance here](design/governance.md)

 ## Smart Contracts

+Amoveo is a blockchain for financial derivatives.
+The smart contract system is Turing complete, so any kind of contract is technically possible.
+Amoveo is highly optimized for financial derivatives.
+It is not recommended to use Amoveo to make other kinds of contracts.

 Amoveo smart contracts are optimized to be scalable and affordable.
 [How to make smart contracts scalable](design/smart_contracts_as_derivatives.md)

-You can learn more about amoveo contracts and this history of how our design was developed [here](design/smart_contracts.md)
+You can learn more about amoveo contracts and the history of how we ended up using this design [here](design/smart_contracts.md)

-Amoveo uses the chalang VM for our smart contracts. [learn more here](https://github.com/zack-bitcoin/chalang)
+Amoveo uses the chalang VM for our smart contracts. [learn more about chalang in the chalang github page](https://github.com/zack-bitcoin/chalang) Chalang is a forth-like VM, heavily influenced by Bitcoin script and the Ethereum VM.

-Channels built out of Amoveo contracts can be used for lightning network transactions.

 ## Derivatives and synthetic assets

 Veo is the native currency of Amoveo.
 All other assets in Amoveo are derivatives collateralized by Veo.
-So, you cannot do ICOs on Amoveo, but Amoveo does support better forms of fundraising.
+So, Amoveo does not work well for ICOs, but Amoveo does support other better forms of fundraising.

+Derivatives are very versatile.
 With derivatives, as an example, you can build an asset that stays the same value as a Euro.
 It is a synthetic asset.
 You can send these synthetic-Euros to your friends, and treat them like Euros.
 You could participate in a market that is priced in synthetic-Euros.
+You could use the synthetic Euros as collateral for other contracts.

 ## Markets

 The killer app of blockchain is a scalable market to trade assets whose price is determined by a trust-free and affordable oracle.

 Amoveo uses 2 tools to enable markets.

-Amoveo has on-chain constant product market makers, similar to the famous Uniswap protocol on Ethereum.
+Amoveo has on-chain constant product market makers, similar to the Uniswap protocol on Ethereum.
 Amoveo supports off-chain order books with limit orders.

 [Markets and synthetic assets are a critical component to enable secure cross-chain atomic swapping](design/state_channel_without_off_chain_market.md).